 This page explores in more detail the settings for the Assignment activity once you have added it to your course and also covers the Site administration settings.

-- In the Description, provide instructions for students.
-Check the box if you want these instructions to display on the course page.
+- In the Description, give a general explanation of the assignment.
+Check the box if you want this description to display on the course page.

 - In Additional files, you can add files which may be of help to the students as they do their assignment, such as example submissions or answer templates.

 - In Activity instructions, explain in greater detail what students must do.
 This is displayed when they edit and submit their assignment.

 - Allow submissions from

 - This stops students from submitting before the shown date, but it doesn't hide the assignment and any included instructions or materials.

 - Submissions are still allowed after this date but will be marked as late.
 Disable it by unticking the checkbox.
 Assignments without a due date will appear on the dashboard with 'No Due Date' displayed.